-PER R.C.MISRA, MEMBER(A)
+PER R.C.MISRA,, MEMBER(A)

-The applicant of this OA was initially appointed as a Casual Khalasi / Gangman in 1973 and was regularized w.e.f.
-1.1.1981 vide order dated 26.3.1989.
-Due to lack of promotional avenues, ACP Scheme for Central Government Civilian employees was introduced during the V CPC.
-The applicant retired from Railway Service on 31.12.2001 after rendering 28 years of regular service.
-It is pleaded in the application that as per the order dated 31.01.2005 (Annex.A/4) issued by the Chief Administrative Officer (Construction), upgradation was to be granted to the beneficiaries as per their cadre promotion.
+The applicant of this OA was initially appointed as a Casual Khalasi in 1965 and was regularized w.e.f.
+01.04.1973 as Gangman vide order dated 06.07.1993.
+Due to Due to lack of promotional avenues, ACP Scheme for Central Government Civilian employees was introduced during the V CPC .
+The applicant retired from Railway Service on 30.06.2006 after rendering 32 years of regular service.
+It is pleaded in the application that as per the order dated 31.01.2005 (Annex.A/4) issued by the Chief

+Administrative Officer (Construction), upgradation was to be granted to the beneficiaries as per their cadre promotion.
 Since the applicant had completed 24 years of qualifying service as on 01.10.1999, the screening committee found him suitable for 1st ACP w.e.f.
 01.10.1999 and accordingly, his pay was fixed from Rs.2610-3540 to 2650-4000.

-Applicant during his entire service carrier posted as a Gangman and though had completed 28 years service as on 01.10.1999 without any promotion, he has not been granted any benefit under the ACP Scheme.
-Applicant vide representation Annex/A/5 dated 16.05.2011 prayed for grant of 2nd ACP w.e.f.
+Applicant during his entire service carrier posted as a Gangman/Trackman and was granted 1st financial upgradation vide order dated 11.03.2003.
+Applicant vide representation Annex/A/5 dated 30.08.2010 prayed for grant of 2nd ACP w.e.f.
 01.10.1999 in the scale of Rs.
-3050-4590 and accordingly recalculate his retiral benefits including the pension and release the arrears accordingly, however, no heed was paid and being aggrieved with the inaction, the applicant has approached this Tribunal for grant of 1st and 2nd financial upgradation under ACP Scheme w.e.f.
-1.10.1999 along with interest.
+3050-4590 and accordingly recalculate his retiral benefits including the pension and release the arrears accordingly.
+But, even to his reminders sent on 28.02.2011 and 05.04.2011, no heed was paid and being aggrieved with the inaction, the applicant has approached this Tribunal praying for quashment of orders at Annex.A/9 and A/10 and, to direct the respondents to grant both the financial upgradations along with interest.

 2. Respondent-Railways have filed their counter opposing the prayer of the applicant.
 The main thrust of the counter reply is that as per provisions of the ACP Scheme, for grant of financial upgradations, an incumbent has to fulfill the norms and conditions of promotion.
 Since the applicant did not fulfill the same, he was not granted the said benefit.
-For the sake of clarity, the relevant part of the counter-reply reads as under :-
+For the sake of clarity, the relevant part of the order dated 18.01.2012(A/10) by virtue of which applicant's request for grant of benefit under the ACP Scheme has been rejected, reads as under:

-" that Est. Srl.
-No. 288/99 Item No. 6(a) envisages that while granting ACP benefit normal promotion norms prescribed, such as bench mark, trade test, departmental examination, seniority-cum-fitness (in case of Gr.
-D employee) etc., for grant of financial up-gradation shall be ensured and para-7 of the condition stipulates that the financial up-gradation under the scheme shall be given to the next higher grade in accordance with the existing hierarchy in a cadre / category of posts without creating new post for this purpose.
+"Railway Board's letter No.PC-V-99/1/1/1 dated 01.10.1999, Annexure-I, conditions circulated vide CPO/SER/GRC Est. Srl.
+No. 288/99 Item No. 6(a) envisages that while granting ACP benefits normal promotion norms prescribed, such as bench mark, trade test, departmental examination, seniority-cum-fitness (in case of Gr.
+D employees) etc. for grant of financial up-gradation shall be ensured and Para-7 of the condition stipulates that the financial upgradation under the scheme shall be given to the next higher grade in accordance with the existing hierarchy in a cadre/category of posts without creating new post for this purpose.